red5pro/streaming-ios/Red5ProStreaming/Examples/TwoWayVideoChat/Readme.md

 https://github.com/red5pro/streaming-ios/blob/master/Red5ProStreaming/BaseExample.m)***

 ###Setup
 Two way communication simply requires setting up a publish stream and a subscribe stream at the same time.
+You can test the example with two devices.
+On the second device select the **Swap Names** toggle on the main screen before launching.

+Once the streams have populated the table you can choose the other device by its name.

 ###Getting Live Streams
 You can make RPC calls to the server using `R5Connection.call`.
 The call is similar to `R5Stream.send` but allows you to specify a return method name.